-Plants can literally breathe life into a room, softening your home’s decor and adding a splash of color and a bit of earthiness.
+Plants can soften your home’s decor and add a splash of color and a bit of earthiness.

 Faux plants can do the same—minus the part about adding oxygen to their air.
 Decorators and home decor enthusiasts have battled over the benefits of real vs. fake for quite a while, and with the much higher quality of the modern faux plants, you might want to take a second look.
 Here are a few reasons faux is the way to go.